MarioArriaga92/js-zero-to-hero-demos/README.md

 1. [Simple Vanilla JS 1](./simple-vanilla-js-1/README.md)

 ## Contributing
-If you wish to add more examples or noticed a problem feel free to [Make a Pull Request](https://makeapullrequest.com/) or
+If you wish to add more examples or noticed a problem feel free to [Make a Pull Request](https://makeapullrequest.com/).